 Join the fastest growing youth sport in America...
 Lacrosse!
 Carroll Manor Lacrosse started with a single U9 Boys Lacrosse team in the Spring of 2009.
-This season CMLAX will have BOYS teams at U9, U11, U13 and U15; GIRLS teams at U9, U11, U13 and U15; and a U7 Coed program for younger kids.
+This season CMLAX will have BOYS teams at U9, U11, U13 and U15; GIRLS teams at U9, U11, U13 and U15; and a U7 Coed and All Girls teams for younger kids.

 What are the age groups?

 How many players on a team?

 It depends based on the gender and age of the team...

 Please sign up ASAP as players will be placed on the team in order of registration.
 We will limit team sizes to ensure that everyone gets a lot of playing time.